Zanadukhan/assignment2/README.md

     default: bash

-	This allows the user to specify a specific shell for the new user rather tha  n the default shell for users, Bash
+	This allows the user to specify a specific shell for the new user rather than the default shell for users

 	-h, --home <absolute/path/to/dir>